GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

  * Build hierarchical policy tag taxonomies
  * To identify which policy tag to apply to a column based on the PII/InfoType discovered

-PS: Custom INFO_TYPEs configured in the [DLP inspection job](terraform/modules/dlp/main.tf) MUST be mapped here.
+PS: Custom INFO_TYPEs configured in the previous step must be mapped here.
 Otherwise, mapping to policy tag ids will fail.

-Dealing with Mixed PII:
+#### Dealing with Mixed PII:
 DLP might find that one field contains multiple InfoTypes (e.g. free text fields).
 Since we can only assign one policy tag to a column we need to have a special placeholder for such fields.